FIJI Water Company LLC

 We are also seeking to integrate other income generation activities such as agroforestry, ecotourism and beekeeping as additional incentives for the communities to participate in this initiative.

-The Project Team consists of forestry and carbon experts from CI, community members and government agencies.
-CI’s office in Fiji oversees the technical, financial and administrative activities for the project.
-CI Fiji and its partners have facilitated development of the planting model, assisted in the baseline assessment and monitoring of carbon and are readying documentation for third party verification of the project’s multiple benefit design standards and carbon benefits.
+The Project Team consists of forestry and carbon experts from Conservation International, community members and government agencies.
+Our office in Fiji oversees the technical, financial and administrative activities for the project.
+Conservation International Fiji and its partners have facilitated development of the planting model, assisted in the baseline assessment and monitoring of carbon and are readying documentation for third party verification of the project’s multiple benefit design standards and carbon benefits.

 An initial 500 community members have been engaged in the project to complete restoration of the degraded grasslands and abandoned sugar cane farms.
 The local communities carry out the planting and manage the mixed-use forest.